mono/md-website/developers/articles/index.md

   - /Articles/
 ---

-The following articles have been written by members of the MonoDevelop comunity.
+The following articles have been written by members of the MonoDevelop community.
 New articles are greatly appreciated!

 {% capture docNote %}
 Our website is open source on [GitHub](https://github.com/mono/md-website).
 If you find errors or think a page could be improved, just click the "Edit page on GitHub" link beneath the page title.
 See [contributing to the website](https://github.com/mono/md-website#contributing-to-the-website) for more details.